 - How powerful is it?

-- Can I use my Pi as a desktop replacement?
+- Can I use my Raspberry Pi as a desktop replacement?

 - Can I add extra RAM?

-- Can I connect multiple Pis together to make a faster computer?
+- Can I connect multiple Raspberry Pis together to make a faster computer?

-- Why does my Pi run at a slower clock speed that advertised?
+- Why does my Raspberry Pi run at a slower clock speed than advertised?

 - Does it overclock?

 - What is its operating temperature?
 Does it need a heatsink?

 - What operating system (OS) does it use?